 Remoxy is an oral, long-acting oxycodone gelatin capsule under development with Pain Therapeutics, to which we have licensed exclusive, worldwide, development and commercialization rights under a development and license agreement entered into in December 2002.

 Remoxy is formulated with our ORADUR® technology which combines properties designed to resist common methods of prescription drug misuse and abuse with the convenience of twice-a-day dosing of oxycodone.
-Extended release oxycodone oral painkillers achieved annual sales greater than $3.0 billion in 2012.
+Extended release oxycodone oral painkillers achieved annual sales in the U.S. of approximately $2.4 billion in 2014.
 We will receive payments if certain development and regulatory milestones are achieved.
 We also receive reimbursement for our research and development efforts on Remoxy and a manufacturing profit on our supply of key product excipients for use in Remoxy.
 In addition, if Remoxy is commercialized, we will receive royalties for Remoxy of between 6.0% to 11.5% of net sales depending on the sales volumes.

 Pain Therapeutics began the first Phase III clinical trial for Remoxy in December 2004 and in September 2005 announced positive results from this trial.

 In December 2007, it was announced that the pivotal Phase III trial for Remoxy had successfully met its primary endpoint (p<0.01) that was prospectively defined by the U.S. Food and Administration (FDA) during the Special Protocol Assessment process.
 In addition, the study achieved statistically significant results in secondary endpoints such as Quality of Analgesia (p<0.01) and Global Assessment (p<0.01).